ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 val upcast : [< `Broccoli | `Fruit of string | `Gherkin ] -> string = <fun>
 ```

-Function `f` can be used with any exact type which has these three tags or less.
+The function `f` can be used with any exact type which has these three tags or less.
 When applied to a type with less tags, branches associated to removed tags turn safely into dead code.
 The type is closed because the function can't accept more than what is listed.

 The open form can be introduced in two different ways.

-Open polymorphic variants appear when adding a `_` to a pattern matching on tags:
+Open polymorphic variants appear when using a catch-all pattern, either the underscore `_` symbol or a variable:
 ```ocaml
 # let g = function
     | `Broccoli -> "Broccoli"